CS5610-Khoury-Lionelle/LabMagicEightBall/README.md

 2. What are elements in the `head`?
 What ones do you know?
 Which ones do you not know (search online what they mean)?

+3. What is the 'type' used for with button.
+Why would we have it button and not 'submit' in this case?

-3. Using the inspect side bar, highlight various elements.
+4. Using the inspect side bar, highlight various elements.
 What is it doing?
 What happens if you change an element in the side bar, then refresh?